Research

 The argument

-Collective agency is not a fixed individual property.
-It is a relational capacity that organizations can deliberately cultivate through specific, repeatable practices.
+Collective agency is a relational capacity that organizations can deliberately cultivate through specific, repeatable practices.
 The paper is part of a broader effort, with Marshall Ganz, to bring emotion and relationships back into social-movement theory, where over-rationalist accounts of strategy have crowded them out.

 Stream 03